datasciencecampus/pygrams/docs/tech-report.md

 #### Stopwords

 Stopwords are handled using three user configurable files.
-One contains global stopwords, including a list of standard English stopwords; one contains unigram stop words; and the third bi-gram or tri-gram stopwords.
+The first one, 'stopwords_glob.txt' contains global stopwords, including a list of standard
+English stopwords; These stopwords are applied before tokenization.
+The file 'stopwords_n.txt' contains bi-gram or tri-gram stopwords.
+This stopword list is applied after tokenization for phrases containing more than one word.
+Finally, the file 'stopwords_uni.txt' contains unigram stop words and is applied after tokenization too;

 #### Fatima work TF